 A lesson plan for this Hemingway story from ESL Voices.

 Just what the title says!

 An 8th-grade unit for this novel by S.E Hinton.
-For other lesson plans, see Lesson Plan: The Outsiders by S.E.
-Hinton, Teaching The Outsiders, The Outsiders, and Get Inside the Outsiders.
+For other lesson plans, see Teaching The Outsiders and The Outsiders.

 Farewell to Manzanar

 A middle school unit based on Jeane Wakatsuki Houston and James D. Houston's historical narrative.
-See also Letters from the Japanese-American Internment, and Japanese-American Internment.
+See also Letters from the Japanese-American Internment and Japanese-American Internment, Fear Itself.

 Their Eyes Were Watching God